zhangsy-ryan/DGT/readme.md

 # Dual Graph Transformer for Molecular Property Prediction

 This repo is the implementation of the dual graph transformer for molecular property prediction.
-This model leverages the integration of atom and bond graphs for encoding comprehensive molecular information, including atom and bond features, graph topology and structure, and 3D spatial information if available, to enhance the prediction performance.
+This model integrates atom and bond graphs to encode the comprehensive molecular information, including atom and bond features, graph topology and structure, and 3D spatial information if available for enhanced molecular property prediction performance.

 ![dgt](./imgs/dgt.png)